 UMaine’s Marketing program, accredited by AACSB-International, prepares students for careers in retail management, services marketing, sales, advertising, marketing research and international marketing.

-The Bachelor of Arts in Economics trains students in economic analysis and the functioning of economic institutions.
+The Bachelor of Arts in Economics, available on-campus or fully online, trains students in economic analysis and the functioning of economic institutions.
 The program emphasizes public economic policy, both domestic and international.
 The program strives to develop in students the analytic skills that will prepare them to succeed in a variety of career or advanced educational settings.

 UMaine’s History program enhances individuals’ understanding of themselves and the contemporary world by expanding their experience to include the experiences of other peoples, both past and present.
 History graduates find employment in education, publishing, journalism, broadcasting, and with private/nonprofit/public organizations/agencies such as museums, archives, libraries, legislative bodies, planning agencies and research/service institutions.
 History is an ideal pre-law major.

 The Bachelor of Arts in Political Science, available on-campus or fully online, examines the nature of politics from diverse perspectives.
 Students are taught to think critically about the fundamental theories, principles, institutions, and practices of politics in their social and historical contexts.
 Course work allows students to explore the four main sub-fields of the discipline of political science — American Politics, International Relations, Comparative Politics, and Political Theory — so that students will acquire knowledge and skills for further study in law school or graduate school, or will be prepared for careers in public service or related fields.

 Participation in the AdvantageU program streamlines admission to UMaine for CMCC students graduating with an associate in arts degree in liberal studies.